launchdarkly/ld-find-code-refs/README.md

 ##### Ubuntu

-This shell script can be used to download and install `ag` and `ld-find-code-refs` on Ubuntu.
+This shell script can be used to download and install `ld-find-code-refs` on Ubuntu.

 ```bash
 wget -qO- https://api.github.com/repos/launchdarkly/ld-find-code-refs/releases/latest \